consolejock/CSC222/Assignment2/Assignment2.md

 10. For all of the following words, if you move the first letter to the end of the word, and then spell the result backwards you will get the original word:

+banana dresser gramma
-banana dresser grammar potato revive uneven assess
+r potato revive uneven assess

 Write a method that reads a word and determines whether it has this property.
 Continue reading and testing words until you encounter the word quit.
 Treat uppercase letters the same as lowercase letters.
 Display how many words you found when you finish.